Joel-Butler/wiki-js-replica/Joel_Tech_Intro.md

 * [wiki.js](https://wiki.jhbutler.info) - this wiki.
 * mariadb - the backend database leveraged by the above applications.
 * [osm](https://openservicemesh.io/) - which I think I *almost* have up and running.
 [Hitting some issues that still need to be resolved](/Platform/osm).
 Testing this required building out a [simple set of services in go](https://github.com/Joel-Butler/mesh-test).
-* [Jira](https://jira.jhbutler.info) - Java applications tend to be a bit more memory heavy but so far this appears to be running well using a Postgres back-end and a recompiled docker image courtesy of [Atlassian's docker library](https://bitbucket.org/atlassian-docker/docker-atlassian-jira/).
-We've licensed this and are looking at using  this to track some home projects as well as my work in this space.
+*  ~~[Jira](https://jira.jhbutler.info) - Java applications tend to be a bit more memory heavy but so far this appears to be running well using a Postgres back-end and a recompiled docker image courtesy of [Atlassian's docker library](https://bitbucket.org/atlassian-docker/docker-atlassian-jira/).
+We've licensed this and are looking at using  this to track some home projects as well as my work in this space.~~ After trying this for a while, I came to the conclusion that the overall design of Jira is not really a great fit for this platform.
+It worked, but bootup times were long, the lucene database didn't like my available storage solution (NFS) and the application consumed way to many of my avaiable resources.
+I've moved to a cloud hosted platform for Jira instead.

 ### Future Plans